horovod/horovod/docs/conda.rst

 Building a Conda environment with GPU support for Horovod
 =========================================================

-In this section I describe how I build Conda environments for my deep learning projects when I am using Horovod to enable distributed training across multiple GPUs (either on the same node or spread across multuple nodes).
-If you like my approach then you can make use of the template repository on GitHub to get started with your next Horovod data science project!
+In this section we describe how to build Conda environments for my deep learning projects using Horovod to enable distributed training across multiple GPUs (either on the same node or spread across multuple nodes).

 Installing the NVIDIA CUDA Toolkit
 ----------------------------------

 First thing you need to do is to install the `appropriate version`_ of the NVIDIA CUDA Toolkit on your workstation.
-I am using `NVIDIA CUDA Toolkit 10.1`_ (`documentation`_) which works with all three deep learning frameworks that are currently supported by Horovod.
+In this section we are using `NVIDIA CUDA Toolkit 10.1`_ (`documentation`_) which works with all three deep learning frameworks that are currently supported by Horovod.

 Why not just use the :code:`cudatoolkit` package?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Typically when installing PyTorch, TensorFlow, or Apache MXNet with GPU support using Conda you simply add the appropriate version of the cudatoolkit package to your environment.yml file.
+Typically when installing PyTorch, TensorFlow, or Apache MXNet with GPU support using Conda you simply add the appropriate version of the :code:`cudatoolkit` package to your :code:`environment.yml` file.
 Unfortunately, for the moment at least, the cudatoolkit packages available via Conda do not include the `NVIDIA CUDA Compiler (NVCC)`_ which is required in order to build Horovod extensions for PyTorch, TensorFlow, or MXNet.

 What about the :code:`cudatoolkit-dev` package?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While there are :code:`cudatoolkit-dev` packages available from :code:`conda-forge` that do include NVCC, I have had difficult getting these packages to consistently install properly.
+While there are :code:`cudatoolkit-dev` packages available from :code:`conda-forge` that do include NVCC, we have had difficult getting these packages to consistently install properly.
 Some of the available builds require manual intervention to accept license agreements making these builds unsuitable for installing on remote systems (which is critical functionality).
 Other builds seems to work on Ubuntu but not on other flavors of Linux.

-I would encourage you to try adding :code:`cudatoolkit-dev` to your :code:`environment.yml` file and see what happens!
+Despite this we would encourage you to try adding :code:`cudatoolkit-dev` to your :code:`environment.yml` file and see what happens!
 The package is well maintained so perhaps it will become more stable in the future.

 Use the :code:`nvcc_linux-64` meta-package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^